 You’d be forgiven for not knowing that this iconic London landmark is actually a palace, but it is!

 More informally known as the Houses of Parliament, the Palace of Westminster was the primary residence of the Kings of England until the royal apartments burnt down in 1512.

 It has since become the official home to Parliament, and huge decisions have been made here for hundreds of years.

-Obviously, any visit to London isn’t complete without checking out the Palace from the outside and snapping some photos of Big Ben, but to explore the inside you’ll have to join a guided tour.
+Obviously, any visit to London isn’t complete without checking out the Palace from the outside and snapping some photos of Big Ben, but very few people know that you can actually go inside the Houses of Parliament!

-London’s smallest palace, which relatively few people even know exists, is certainly not to be missed!
+The smallest palace in London, which relatively few people even know exists, is certainly not to be missed!
 After all, who wouldn’t want to explore one of the best palaces in London without the crowds?

 It wasn’t always the case that Kew was the smallest of all the palaces in London, but a series of changes to its structure over the years has left it with a cosy, intimate feel (well – as cosy as you can get inside a freaking palace).

 Kew Palace was home to King George II and Queen Caroline in the 1720s, before becoming the refuge of King George III when he became ill.

 As well as exploring the interiors and staterooms of the palace, you’ll also get to visit the ‘Mind Behind the Myth’ exhibition detailing George III’s life and his health struggles that lead to him cruelly being labelled “mad”.